So here it is, our air ride suspension guide. Learn everything you need to know about changing your car’s ride height with air bags.

 What components are needed for air ride suspension?

 An airbag, or to give it its proper name, an air spring, is just that – a simple pneumatic spring.
 Its job is to replace the standard coil, whether that’s in a coilover-damper configuration or a separate spring and damper set-up.
-Essentially this process is simply swapping out a coil for a spring that can be adjusted with air pressure.
+Essentially this process is simply swapping out a coil for a spring that adjusts with air pressure.

 There’s two common types of bag design – double convoluted bags and sleeves.
 The former, also known as bellows bags and donuts, are the most common these days and nearly always found used on the front suspension.
 These have a shorter stroke than sleeves but a superior load capacity and a more progressive spring rate.
 Tapered or rolling sleeve designs may turn up on the rear where clearance is an issue or if a higher lift is required.
 These are smaller in diameter than bellows bags and generally have a smaller load capacity.

-Nowadays, all bags are designed specifically for liner travel and this means that they’ll expand and contract upwards and downwards rather than simply blow up like a balloon.
+Nowadays, all manufacturers design bags specifically for liner travel and this means that they’ll expand and contract upwards and downwards rather than simply blow up like a balloon.
 They’re also suitably durable and contrary to popular belief they’re not at all easy to burst and will hold well over 100psi.
 On a road car that’s more than you’ll ever need.

-The big advantage of air ride systems over hydraulics is that standard handling can be improved or, at the very least, be retained.
+The big advantage of air ride systems over hydraulics is that you can improve the car’s standard quality of handling or, at the very least, retain it.
 This has a lot to do with air being easily compressible to absorb bumps (unlike hydraulic fluid) but has even more to do with the system being able to retain a proper damping set-up.

-All modern vehicle-specific air ride kits come with matched shock absorbers; many are supplied by well-known aftermarket manufacturers in the form of stripped-down coilover units.
+All modern vehicle-specific air ride kits come with matched shock absorbers; often supplied by well-known aftermarket manufacturers in the form of stripped-down coilover units.
 Some even have camber-adjustable top mounts and, as you’d expect, come with multi-stage adjustable damping and all the trimmings.

 If it’s an older car you’re building, then there may be the rare occasion where a specific kit isn’t available.
-In most cases universal items can be adapted for your application relatively easily.
+In most cases you can adapt universal items for application relatively easily.
 Some universal kits will come with a range of dampers already installed, others will have bags with a simple provision (like a hole in the middle) to retain a shock absorber.
 The point is, with air ride you’ll always keep some sort of damper, and that’s obviously pretty vital for handling.

 Generally speaking, air tanks are universal items and available in a range of sizes; this offers a trade-off between boot space and a system suited to repeated use.
 The more air in the tank, the more you can mess about with that ride height without waiting for a top-up.
 Some companies also offer tanks that are specifically designed to save space by fitting in a spare wheel well.